Anthony Grant (footballer, born 1987): International career

 Grant has represented England at under-16, under-17 and under-19 youth international level.
-In August 2021, Grant received his first call-up to the Jamaica national team for 2022 FIFA World Cup Qualifier for games against Mexico, Panama and Costa Rica.
+In August 2021, Grant received his first call-up to the Jamaica national team for 2022 FIFA World Cup qualifier for games against Mexico, Panama and Costa Rica.
 He made his debut in a 2–1 defeat to Mexico at the Estadio Azteca on 2 September.

 Style of play

-Grant is a central midfielder who specializes in breaking up opposition play, and is also adept at receiving the ball from defenders and supplying the ball to more attack-minded players.
+Grant is a central midfielder specialising in breaking up opposition play and is adept at receiving the ball from defenders and supplying the ball to more attack-minded players.
 He has been described as 'combative', and regularly picks up bookings.